ArcNLET-Py/ArcNLET-Py/docs/UserManual/usingpreprocessing.rst

 .. figure:: ./media/usingpreprocessingMedia/media/image6.png
    :align: center
    :alt: A close-up of a message Description automatically generated
-   :width: 3.73941in
-   :height: 1.01034in

-   Figure 5‑17: The green notification box in the ArcGIS Pro Geoprocessing Pane for the Preprocessing Module.
+   Figure 9-6: The green notification box in the ArcGIS Pro Geoprocessing Pane for the Preprocessing Module.

 View and Verify Results
 -----------------------